tinyhttp/milliparsec/README.md

 Tiniest body parser in the universe.
 Built for modern Node.js.

-> milliparsec is a part of [tinyhttp](https://github.com/talentlessguy/tinyhttp) ecosystem.

 ## Features

 - 🚀 works with Node 13+ ESM and CommonJS